Path Regularization: A Near-Complete and Optimal Nonasymptotic Generalization Theory for Multilayer Neural Networks and Double Descent Phenomenon: Multilayer Neural Space and Its Properties

+There is an obvious extension of PeSV to neural networks~\ref{countable_nn} and~\ref{con_nn}, but we will not need to discuss it here.

-~\citep{wojtowytsch2020banach} shows that $W^L$ is the most suitable space to study $L$-layer neural network in the sense that $W^L$ is the smallest space to contain all the limit of $L$-layer neural network~\ref{L_layer_nn} in holder function space $C^{0,\alpha}$ for any $\alpha < 1$.
+~\citet{wojtowytsch2020banach} shows that $W^L$ is the most suitable space to study $L$-layer neural networks in the sense that $W^L$ is the smallest space containing all limits of $L$-layer neural networks~\ref{L_layer_nn} in the H\"older function space $C^{0,\alpha}$ for any $\alpha < 1$.
 The reader should look into that paper for full details.
-Furthermore, all index set based definitions~\ref{L_layer_nn},\ref{countable_nn} and \ref{con_nn} are all contained in $W^L$.
+Furthermore, all index set-based definitions~\ref{L_layer_nn}, \ref{countable_nn}, and \ref{con_nn} are all contained in $W^L$.

-It is easy to check that $W^2$, modulo constant, reduces to the function space considered in~\citep{huiyuan2023Nonasymptotic} in which they study the function space for two layer fully connected ReLU neural networks consisting of the following functions modulo constant (the activation is not restricted to ReLU here).